Karthik-1221/DMVC-Framework-Notes/README.md

 ## Setting Up the Environment

-DMVCFramework supports multiple Delphi versions, including Delphi 10 Seattle through Delphi 13 Florence, and can run on Windows and Linux depending on the deployment target.[1][2]
-A basic setup usually involves installing Delphi, obtaining DMVCFramework from GitHub, and compiling the relevant package set for the Delphi version in use.[1][2]
+DMVCFramework supports several Delphi versions, including Delphi 10 Seattle through Delphi 13 Florence.[1][2]
+A standard setup includes installing Delphi, cloning the DMVCFramework repository, and building the package version that matches the IDE.[1][2]

 ### Basic steps

 1. Install a supported Delphi version.[1][2]
-2. Clone the framework repository.
+2. Clone the framework repository.[2]
-3. Open the package folder that matches the Delphi version.
+3. Open the correct package folder for your Delphi version.
-4. Build and install the design-time or runtime packages as needed.
+4. Build and install the needed packages.
-5. Create a new project and register controllers in `TMVCEngine`.
+5. Create a project and register controllers through `TMVCEngine`.

 ```bash
 git clone https://github.com/danieleteti/delphimvcframework.git